 Especially in its early days, W.A.G.E.'s work took place in direct response to conditions in the field as we found them.
 Gathering data about those conditions helped us understand more precisely what the problem was and conceive of tools to fix it.
 Today, one of those tools, W.A.G.E.
 Certification, does its own work of gathering data: W.A.G.E.
 Certified institutions are required to report compensation details about every artist fee they pay out each fiscal year.
 From this aggregated and anonymized data, we can now do our own ongoing analysis of material conditions as they evolve.

 In Fall 2010 W.A.G.E. launched an online survey to gather information about the experiences of visual and performing artists with the payment practices of nonprofit organizations in New York's five boroughs between 2005 and 2010.
 With almost 1,000 respondents, the results of the W.A.G.E.
 Survey became a key tool in concretely illustrating — and documenting — the common practice of non-payment.
-Go to page .
+Go to the survey .

 W.A.G.E.'s methedology for developing policy frameworks has evolved out of the various activist, administrative, pedagogical and organizational contexts we work within.
 Long periods of informal field research culled from the perspectives of multiple constituencies — artists, institutions, and art workers — leads into sketching out in policy terms what a framework could look like and how it might be integrated into W.A.G.E.’s mission and long term goals.
 Once the direction and desired outcomes are clear, we start building outward.
 This involves inviting people and organizations external to W.A.G.E. into focused discussions oriented toward a specified policy outcome.
 Whether working groups, roundtables, or formal summits, these gatherings are closed to the public but the preparatory materials have been made available on the pages linked to below.